-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 - to fund multi-party class action litigation (the largest single component of the funding market); or

-- to support individual litigants in a range of claim types – in particular, insolvency, IP, contracts and business disputes.
+- to support individual litigants with a range of claim types – in particular, insolvency, IP, contracts and business disputes.

 The funding and purchase of claims from liquidators are dealt with in question 6.1.